 That way, buyers get access to a page which displays information in an easy-to-consume manner and zero in on the offer that provides the best value.
-These sites are highly crucial for any retailer, as the users of price comparison sites are the ones who have already decided that they would be purchasing a product unlike window shoppers who are visiting shopping sites.
+These sites are highly crucial for any retailer, as the users of price comparison sites are the ones who have already decided that they would be purchasing a product, unlike window shoppers who are visiting shopping sites.

 Coming to the Middle Eastern eCommerce space, there is no doubt that this region has tremendous growth potential; the same has been proved via international investment flow and the efforts made by top companies across the globe to capture the market share.
 Dandan.me is a bold and commendable initiative in the ME region, considering its aims to become a price comparison platform with the most extensive range of merchants, products and brands.

 Recently, PromptCloud partnered with Dandan.me to help them with their eCommerce product data acquisition requirements.
-We caught up with Dani Ariss, Managing Director and Founder of Dandan to gain better understanding of their platform and the market in the ME region.
+We caught up with Dani Ariss, Managing Director and Founder of Dandan to gain a better understanding of their platform and the market in the ME region.

 In other words, they would use their knowledge of online shopping, but instead of purchasing the item on Dandan.me, they select their optimal vendor and they are instantaneously redirected to that vendor’s website.
-Shoppers would gain a user-friendly platform that saves them both time and money, while helping them fulfill their daily shopping needs in the most efficient way.
+Shoppers would gain a user-friendly platform that saves them both time and money while helping them fulfil their daily shopping needs in the most efficient way.

 In my opinion, the biggest challenge in e-commerce in the Middle East region is also its biggest opportunity, for vendors and customers alike, and that’s the lack of well-established vendors that portray confidence and provide healthy competition to the growing number of online users.
 In a market with a GDP of over 2T$, only one vendor dominates the industry, and it only operates in 5 countries.
 That vendor has over 25 times the number of products than its closest competitor.

 Amazon’s entry to the Middle East through Souq’s gate gave rise to many concerned voices as well as welcoming ones.
-In my opinion, Amazon’s venture is the biggest proof that the Middle East is now on the world map of the fastest growing markets.
+In my opinion, Amazon’s venture is the biggest proof that the Middle East is now on the world map of the fastest-growing markets.
 And now, we are invited to play in the big league.

+The Middle East is not short on investors, or on talents.
+This is the right time for us to build and compete against the largest giant who’s now playing on our field, under our rules.
 I invite all those interested to take advantage of Amazon’s “arrival” to the region.
 Consumers now have a higher trust, a bigger understanding, and a larger spending appetite in the e-commerce sector.
 All thanks to Amazon.

 To summarize my point, we, as Middle Eastern entrepreneurs, should be building on the success of Amazon in the region, by utilizing the opportunities we’ve been given (by Amazon itself, investors, talents and hopefully government support) to be part of the history now being shaped for the industry’s coming decade.